-The Chair of the Review Panel is responsible for preparing the panel's written report, which should include the hearing date, the Review Panel members hearing the matter, the nature of the faculty member's allegations, findings of fact/statement of the evidence supporting the panel's decision, and the Review Panel's decision and recommendations.
-The report shall be provided to the Chancellor, with copies to the faculty member and the Provost, within fourteen (14) calendar days from the hearing.
+The Chair of the Review Panel is responsible for preparing the panel's written report, which should include the hearing date, the Review Panel members hearing the matter, the nature of the Petitioner's allegations, findings of fact/statement of the evidence supporting the panel's decision, and the Review Panel's decision and recommendations.
+The report shall be provided to the Chancellor, with copies to the Petitioner and the Respondent(s), within fourteen (14) calendar days from completion of the hearing.
 The Chair of the Review Panel shall ensure that a complete record of the hearing is provided to the Chancellor with the report.
+Following completion of the Review Panel's report, the review continues to the Chancellor in accordance with the appropriate type of decision (i.e., negative reappointment, negative tenure/promotion decision, etc.).